Carwyn James: Rugby coaching

 James then continued to coach Llanelli.
-He coached them to the famous victory over the All Blacks at Stradey Park, Llanelli, in 1972.
-He then coached them to four Welsh Cups between 1973 and 1976.
+He coached them to a famous victory over the All Blacks at Stradey Park, Llanelli, in 1972.
+James gave a notable speech to his players before the game, which moved players such as Phil Bennett, Ray Gravelle and Delme Thomas to tears.
+Under James, Llanelli also won four consecutive Challenge Cups between 1973 and 1976.

 James also coached the Barbarians to victory over the All Blacks in 1973, including being credited with man management to stimulate Phil Bennett to make his famous sidestepping run that day.

-He then coached in Italy, at Rugby Rovigo, from 1977 to 1980, winning a title.
+Many felt that his success with Llanelli, the Lions and the Barbarians would see James become Wales coach, and James did apply for the role in 1974, but at a time when the national team was chosen by a committee of selectors, James insisted on having the final say on selection.
+The WRU insisted that the selectors would have their say on the team and James withdrew his application.

-James never coached the Welsh national side, largely because of his belief that the coach should chair the selectors' meetings and be responsible for choosing the other selectors.
-At one stage he applied for the role but then withdrew his application.
+Depressed and disillusioned, in 1977 James accepted an invitation to coach Rovigo in Italy.
+James time in Italy was marked not only by winning the Italian championship in his second season, but also a new environment, an opportunity to learn another language, write a weekly column and continue teaching at a local school.
+James returned to Wales in 1979, where he co-authored a book on the 1980 British Lions tour to South Africa and his own book "Focus on Rugby", which was published posthumously.

 Coaching approach

 James' coaching style was said to involve quiet words with players and half-suggestions rather than orders.

 Mervyn Davies said, "He invited us to take personal responsibility for our role but without ever telling us what to do."
 Mike Gibson said, "We were free to express our ability, free to attack from any situation."
 He said in some training sessions James would run behind the backs, shouting 'Think!
 Think!
 Think!'

 James was a strong believer in attacking rugby, with the attitude that if a team had possession of the ball it should be able to attack, regardless of the position on the field.